 In a sermon written three years after he posted his Ninety-Five Theses on 31 October 1517 to the door of the Wittenberg Cathedral, Martin Luther's Ain Sermon von dem Sacrament der Puss addresses one of his prime concerns: the Sacraments.
 In response, the Catholic Church issued Bulla contra errores Martini Luther & sequatium, dated 15 June, 1521, a papal bull threatening Luther with excommunication.

 Rulers throughout Europe took sides, including Henry VIII of England, whose Assertio septem sacramentorum adversus Mart.
 Lutherum, which took issue with Luther's pronouncement that there were only two sacraments instituted by Christ rather than the seven asserted by the Church, was first published in the summer of 1521.

 Assertio septem sacramentorum earned Henry VIII the title 'Fidei Defensor' (Defender of the Faith), despite his role just a few years later in breaking from the Roman Church.
-Special Collections copy was published in Paris in 1562, a timely reprint as the French Wars of Religion heated up.
+The Rare Books Collection copy was published in Paris in 1562, a timely reprint as the French Wars of Religion heated up.

 For access to Luther's Ain Sermon von dem Sacrament der Puss, see Google Books.

 For access to a range of post-Reformation works, see the Post-Reformation Digital Library.